-At the last Annual General Meeting the Company was granted authority to purchase up to 9,266,163 ordinary shares (equivalent to approximately 14.99% of its issued share capital), such authority to expire at the Annual General Meeting in respect of the year ended 30 September 2021.
-During the year, the Company bought back 423,735 ordinary shares over 14 separate occasions at an average price of 257.8p, to be held in treasury.
-5,778,363 shares were held in treasury at 30 September 2021.
+At the last Annual General Meeting the Company was granted authority to purchase up to 9,266,163 ordinary shares (equivalent to approximately 14.99% of its issued share capital), such authority to expire at the Annual General Meeting in respect of the year ended 30 September 2022.
+During the year, no shares were bought back.
+5,778,363 shares were held in treasury at 30 September 2022.
 The principal reason for share buy-backs is to enhance net asset value per share for continuing shareholders by purchasing shares at a discount to the prevailing net asset value.